mloar/mloar.github.com/_posts/2013-07-02-draft2github-a-webhook-for-draft-and-github-pages.markdown

 ---
 layout: post
-title: draft2github: a Webhook for Draft and GitHub Pages
+title: "draft2github: a Webhook for Draft and GitHub Pages"
 date: 2013-07-02T05:06:31-05:00
 ---